mrparkers/terraform-provider-keycloak/docs/resources/realm_user_profile.md

 - `name` - (Required) The name of the attribute.
 - `display_name` - (Optional) The display name of the attribute.
 - `group` - (Optional) The group that the attribute belong to.
+- `multivalued` - (Optional) If enabled, the attribute supports multiple values
 - `enabled_when_scope` - (Optional) A list of scopes.
 The attribute will only be enabled when these scopes are requested by clients.
 - `required_for_roles` - (Optional) A list of roles for which the attribute will be required.
 - `required_for_scopes` - (Optional) A list of scopes for which the attribute will be required.